theforeman/theforeman.org/plugins/foreman_chef/0.3/index.md

 parameters.
 You can read more about them in [Foreman manual](/manuals/latest/index.html#4.2.3Parameters), but the docs mention a lot about puppet, which is not that interesting in our case.

-For us, these parameters are variables, that be configured globally and overriden per host, host group, domain, OS, location, organization.
+For us, these parameters are variables, that can be configured globally and overriden per host, host group, domain, OS, location, organization.
 By default Foreman Chef precreates all parameters for you, you just have to adjust their values.
 Navigate to Configure -> Global Parameters.